You are here

 - For "Previously Requested Funds," do I include grant money from earlier grant years?

-No, only include funds that you have requested during the current grant year (2020-2021).
+No, only include funds that you have requested during the current grant year (2023-2024).
 If this is your first request for funds for this grant year, you would enter $0 in the "Previously Requested Funds" field.
-See example at bottom of page.
+View example.

 - I submitted an eligibility form for my library in August/September.
 Was that a request for funds?